 Chicken Tikka Masala is one of the foods in London that perfectly exemplifies the melding of cultures through food.

-Chicken Tikka originated as an Indian dish and is made of bite-sized pieces of chicken cooked in a tandoor oven.
-However, sometime in the 1960s, masala – a rich sauce of tomatoes, onions, butter and cream – was added to the dish to satisfy the gravy-loving English palate.
+Tikka originated as an Indian dish and is made of bite-sized pieces of chicken cooked in a tandoor oven.
+However, sometime in the 1960s, masala – a rich sauce of tomatoes, onions, butter and cream – was added.
+Today, Chicken Tikka Masala hails as the National Dish of England!

-Where To Eat London Chicken Tikka Masala
+Where To Eat Chicken Tikka Masala

 A favorite London restaurant for Chicken Tikka Masala is Punjab.
 The Covent Garden eatery opened in 1947 and offers a range of Indian specialties.
+Visitors can also find Tikka Masala on many menus at the Curry Houses located on Brick Lane.

 #4 Sunday Roast with Yorkshire Pudding

 One of the iconic foods to eat in London, Sunday Roast is a spectacular indulgence of traditional British fare.
-Typically only served on Sundays, the proper meal features a hearty meat, roasted potatoes and root vegetables – all doused in thick gravy.

-The meal is always served with Yorkshire Pudding, which is similar to a popover dinner roll and is excellent at sopping up every last juicy bit of the feast.
+The proper meal features a hearty meat, roasted potatoes and root vegetables – all doused in thick gravy.
+It is always served with Yorkshire Pudding, which is similar to a popover dinner roll and is excellent at sopping up every last juicy bit of the feast.

-Sunday Roast Good Places to Eat in London
+Sunday Roast in London

 Diners looking for posh places to eat in London for Sunday Roast should book ahead at one of the Hawksmoor restaurants.
 Known for their prime cuts of meat, the Sunday Roast at Hawksmoor is legendary (and is priced accordingly).